Submissions to the Population Dynamics Lab require two products, one for the The Denominator and one for The Download:

 - Select one figure, visualization or table from The Denominator contribution to be published in The Download.

-- Contributions provide a succinct and accessible description of the main takeaway from the more technical contribution to The Denominator, and are intended for a broader and more general audience.
+- Contributions provide a succinct and accessible description of the main takeaway from the more technical contribution in The Denominator, and are intended for a broader and more general audience.